tiy-hou-q2-2015-rails/week-3-lab/README.md

 After completing this assignment, you be able to effectively use

-* Use sectioning html tags
+* Master HTML tags
 * Effectively utilize some common css layout strategies (float or inline-block)
+* Demonstrate static web site creation

 ## Details

 ### Deliverables

-* A repo containing at least:
+* A Middleman repo containing at least:
   * `index.html`
   * 'styles.css'
   * 'images/'